mdfaaeq/mdfaaeq/README.md

+> _“Every line of code I write today builds the bridge to my future.
+It's a reminder that the work I am doing now—no matter how small—has a big impact down the road.”_

 # Hi there 👋, I'm Faaeq Fazal

 🎓 I'm an undergraduate passionate about leveraging **AI** and **software engineering** to revolutionize **medical science** and solve real-world problems.